tahiyar7/AI-and-Social-Native--Groove-Collaborative/README.md

 #DataOps #Teamwork #Smartsheet #Analytics #AdminSupport #HealthcareData
 Tool stack: LinkedIn tone, branding strategy, light copywriting

-c) A lightweight process or system you’ve built “Repeatable processes keep teams aligned—even when people change.”At Moderna, I built a “Validation Tracker System” for Master Data escalations.
+c) A lightweight process or system you’ve built“Repeatable processes keep teams aligned—even when people change.
+At Moderna, I built a “Validation Tracker System” for Master Data escalations.
 Incoming provider records were often delayed due to issues like license mismatches or address format errors.
 I created an Excel-based process that included:
 A multi-status dropdown (Pending, Blocked, Validated, Sent to SAP) A timestamp log using formulas to track when each step was completed Color-coded alerts for SLA breaches or missing license data